Ford Puma Review: Stylish, Smart and Ready for Everyday Life

 Driving experience

-The Puma’s mild hybrid engine blends low running costs with a smooth and responsive drive.
-It is not a full hybrid, so the electric assistance is designed to support the petrol engine rather than power the car alone.
-This helps acceleration at lower revs and improves efficiency without adding complexity.
+The Ford Puma’s mild hybrid engine combines low running costs with a smooth, responsive drive.
+It doesn’t power the car alone but assists the petrol engine, improving acceleration at low revs and boosting efficiency without adding complexity.

-The 7-speed automatic gearbox suits town driving because it shifts cleanly and keeps the engine quiet.
-The steering is light at low speeds and accurate on country roads.
-The ST-Line suspension adds a touch more firmness but keeps everything composed without feeling uncomfortable.
+The 7-speed automatic gearbox shifts cleanly and keeps the engine quiet, making city driving easy.
+Steering is light at low speeds and precise on country roads, while the ST-Line suspension adds a touch of firmness without compromising comfort.

 Tech upgrade: SYNC 4 and a cleaner cabin